AlfCano/rk.survey.design/README.md

 *   **Create Survey Design:**
     *   The cornerstone of the package.
 This plugin uses `survey::svydesign()` to create a `svydesign` object.
     *   Allows specification of weights, strata, cluster IDs (PSUs), and Finite Population Correction (FPC).
-    *   Includes an option for nested designs.
+    *   Includes advanced options for nesting, calibration, and database-backed designs.

 *   **Survey Mean or Total:**
     *   Calculates the survey-weighted mean (`svymean`) or total (`svytotal`) for one or more variables.